 Who Pays My Medical Bills in a Car Accident?

 While an at-fault driver or their insurance company will be liable for damages after an accident, receiving compensation from an insurance company or an at-fault driver after a collision can be a long, drawn-out process.
 An insurance company may deny fault or offer inadequate low-ball settlement offers that will not cover the projected medical costs associated with an injury.
 An experienced personal injury attorney can fight for you to ensure you receive adequate compensation, but the negotiations and lawsuit process can take some time.
 In the meantime, a car accident victim will typically be required to cover their medical bills out-of-pocket through their health insurance or Med-Pay car insurance.
-A settlement coming from a car accident injury claim may compensate you later for your paid medical expenses.
+A settlement coming from a car accident injury claim in Atlanta or throughout Georgia may compensate you later for your paid medical expenses.
 Additionally, an at-fault driver’s insurer will only pay for damage up to the insured’s liability coverage limit if they are found to be at fault.

 After a car accident, your medical bills may be paid by:

 After sustaining injuries in a car collision, in most circumstances, your health insurance will be billed first.
 Your health insurance company will expect to be later reimbursed for medical expenses paid from any settlement you may receive from the at-fault driver’s insurer.
 You will be responsible for paying any out-of-pocket copays or deductibles at the time of care.
 Ensure that you keep records of all expenses related to the accident, including prescription medications.
 In almost every instance, your health insurance will be billed first.